rust-lang/rfcs/text/0000-io-safety.md

 For Windows, similar traits, but in `Handle` and `Socket` forms.

-## Portability for simple use cases

-Portability in this space isn't easy, since Windows has two different handle types while Unix has one.
-However, some use cases can treat `AsFd` and `AsHandle` similarly, while some other uses can treat `AsFd` and `AsSocket` similarly.
-In these two cases, trivial `Filelike` and `Socketlike` abstractions allow code which works in this way to be generic over Unix and Windows.

-On Unix, `AsFilelike` and `AsSocketlike` have blanket implementations for any type that implements `AsFd`.
-On Windows, `AsFilelike` has a blanket implementation for any type that implements `AsHandle`, and `AsSocketlike` has a blanket implementation for any type that implements `AsSocket`.

-Similar portability abstractions apply to the `From*` and `Into*` traits.

 ## Gradual adoption

 I/O safety and the new types and traits wouldn't need to be adopted